Vitamin D in brief

 - Various factors impact our ability to get vitamin D from sunlight, such as location on the earth, skin exposure, skin pigmentation, and age.

-- Supplements come in 2 types: vitamin D2 as a plant-based source, and vitamin D3 as a non-plant-based source.
+- Supplements come in 2 types: vitamin D2 as a plant-based source, and vitamin D3 which isn't always a plant-based source.

 Want to learn more?